-Stephen Pietropaoli assumed the position of Chief Advisor to the President for Navy Mutual on March 1st, 2019 after serving as the Association’s Chief Operating Officer for more than five years.
-In this capacity he provides strategic counsel to the President and CEO on all matters pertaining to the effective operation of the Association, with emphasis on maintaining Navy Mutual’s unmatched positive brand image and enhancing outreach to service stakeholders.
+Career assignments: Stephen Pietropaoli assumed the position of Chief Advisor to the President for Navy Mutual on March 1, 2019, after serving as the Association’s Chief Operating Officer for more than five years.
+In this capacity, he provides strategic counsel to the President and CEO on all matters pertaining to the effective operation of the Association with emphasis on maintaining Navy Mutual’s unmatched positive brand image and enhancing outreach to service stakeholders.

-Pietropaoli also served as the National Executive Director of the Navy League of the United States, a position he assumed in October of 2003, coincident with retirement after 26 years of naval service.
-As the Navy’s Chief of Information from August 2000 until July 2003, Pietropaoli was responsible for all aspects of the Navy’s public affairs program and was the principal public affairs counselor to the Secretary of the Navy and the Chief of Naval Operations.
-Prior to his promotion to flag rank, Pietropaoli was the special assistant for public affairs to Army Generals Hugh Shelton and John Shalikashvili during their tenures as Chairman of the Joint Chiefs of Staff.
+Pietropaoli also served as the Executive Director of the Navy League of the United States, a position he assumed in October of 2003, coincident with retirement after 26 years of naval service.
+As the Navy’s Chief of Information from August 2000 until July 2003, Pietropaoli was responsible for all aspects of the Navy’s public affairs program and was the Principal Public Affairs Counselor to the Secretary of the Navy and the Chief of Naval Operations.
+Prior to his promotion to flag rank, Pietropaoli was the Special Assistant for Public Affairs to Army Generals Hugh Shelton and John Shalikashvili during their tenures as Chairman of the Joint Chiefs of Staff.

 Pietropaoli began his naval career as a Surface Warfare Officer aboard the destroyer USS HAWKINS and the frigate USS BOWEN, completing two deployments to the Mediterranean and one circumnavigation of South America.
 Following a tour as an NROTC instructor at the University of Pennsylvania, Pietropaoli was selected for re-designation as a Public Affairs Specialist and reported to the Navy’s national news desk in the Pentagon to be a spokesman for the Navy.